EKON-YAZILIM/ServicesDAO/README.md

 -	If you want to add a job, you click on the “Post New Job” button. <br>
 -	There are some rules for adding jobs.
 You have to add jobs by following these rules. <br>
 -	After reading the rules, you can follow the steps below to add jobs. <br>
-	1. Need to define a title for the job.
+	1.Need to define a title for the job.
-	2. Set a price for the job in Euros.
+	2.Set a price for the job in Euros.
-	3. Set a timeframe for the job to be completed in days.
+	3.Set a timeframe for the job to be completed in days.
-	4. Determine the relevant coding languages and tags.
+	4.Determine the relevant coding languages and tags.
-	5. Add the repository address or the code file where the job will be done.
+	5.Add the repository address or the code file where the job will be done.
-	6. Need to add a detailed description of the job.
+	6.Need to add a detailed description of the job.
 -	After filling this information, you will press the “Submit Job” button to add a job.<br>
 -	You will see 2 conditions.
 If you accept these, you can create a job by saying "continue".<br>
 -	After creating the job, you can make edits again if you want.<br>